A Variant of the Erd\H{o}s-S\'os Conjecture: The Proof of Theorem

 We claim that $Bad$ contains at most $8\eps m'$ vertices.
 Indeed, otherwise every vertex from $f(X)$ sees more than half the vertices of $Bad$.
 Consider the graph we obtain from blowing up each of the vertices $f(x)\in f(X)$ to a set $f'(x)$ of size $w_x$ (together with all adjacent edges).
 Then it is still true that every vertex in the set $f'(X):=\bigcup_{f(x)\in f(X)}f'(x)$ sees more than half the vertices of $Bad$.
 So by double-edge counting we see that on average, each vertex of $Bad$ sees more than half of the vertices of $f'(X)$.
-Thus in the original graph, each vertex of $Bad$ sees, on average, a set $f(Y)$ with $w(Y)\geq \frac{w(X)}{2}$.
+Thus in the original graph, each vertex of $Bad$ sees, on average, a set $f(Y)$ with $w(Y)\geq \frac{|L|}{2}$.
 So there is at least one vertex in $Bad$ actually seeing such a set $f(Y)$, contrary to the definition of $Bad$.

-We now attempt to embed the remaining vertices of $T'-L$ so that we will be able to apply Hall's Theorem to finish the embedding by embedding~$L$.
-As in the proof of Lemma~\ref{reallyfilling}, to make this work, it is enough to show that we can use all the vertices of $Bad$ while embedding the rest of $T'-L$.

-For this, we proceed as follows.
+We shall now attempt to embed the remaining vertices of $T'-L$ so that we will be able to apply Hall's Theorem to finish the embedding by embedding~$L$.
+For this, we embed the remaining $T'-L$ using all vertices of $Bad$, we proceed as follows.
 Embed the rest of $T'-L$ in a greedy fashion, with the precaution that whenever we embed a vertex of $T'-L$, we immediately embed all of its leaf children.
 Also, we avoid $v$ for the time being.
 As in the proof of Lemma~\ref{reallyfilling}, we see that we can choose images for the vertices of $C$ that see at least half of the unused vertices of $Bad$.
 Then we can embed half of the leaf children of each vertex $x$ of $C$ into vertices of $Bad$ until we reach a vertex $c\in C$ which has more children than there are unused vertices of $Bad$.
 Since $|L|>2|Bad|$, there is such a $c$.
 We embed $c$ into $v$ and fill up the unused vertices of $Bad$ with the leaf children of $c$.
-We continue greedily to embed all of $T'-L$. \end{proof}
+We continue greedily to embed all of $T'-L$.
+Let $f(T'-L)$ be the image of $T'-L$.